Clash of Champions (2019)

-The 2019 Clash of Champions was the third Clash of Champions professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on September 15, 2019, at Spectrum Center in Charlotte, North Carolina.
+The 2019 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the third Clash of Champions and took place on September 15, 2019, at Spectrum Center in Charlotte, North Carolina, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
 As per the theme of the event, all championships available across the Raw, SmackDown, and 205 Live brands at the time were defended.

 Eleven matches were contested at the event, including two on the Kickoff pre-show.
 In the main event, Seth Rollins defeated Braun Strowman to retain Raw's Universal Championship.
 In other prominent matches, Kofi Kingston retained SmackDown's WWE Championship against Randy Orton, Bayley defeated Charlotte Flair to retain the SmackDown Women's Championship, and the Raw Women's Championship match between Becky Lynch and Sasha Banks ended in a disqualification win for Banks, but with Lynch retaining.
 In the only non-title match on the card, Erick Rowan defeated Roman Reigns in a No Disqualification match thanks to the returning Luke Harper.

 Of WWE's eleven championships across Raw, SmackDown, and 205 Live, only the Raw Tag Team Championship and SmackDown Tag Team Championship changed hands.
 Dolph Ziggler and Robert Roode defeated Seth Rollins and Braun Strowman to win the Raw championship, while The Revival (Scott Dawson and Dash Wilder) defeated The New Day's Big E and Xavier Woods to win the SmackDown championship.

 Production

 Background

-Clash of Champions was a pay-per-view (PPV) and WWE Network event first produced by WWE in 2016.
+Clash of Champions was a professional wrestling event first produced by WWE in 2016.
 The theme of the event was that every active championship available to each brand division featured at the event were defended.
 The 2016 event was Raw-exclusive while the 2017 event was SmackDown-exclusive.
-A Clash of Champions event did not occur in 2018, as it was replaced by Evolution, but following WrestleMania 34 that year, WWE discontinued brand-exclusive pay-per-views.
-In 2019, Clash of Champions was reinstated and all WWE titles available to Raw and SmackDown at the time, as well as 205 Live, were defended.
+A Clash of Champions event did not occur in 2018, as it was replaced by Evolution, but following WrestleMania 34 that year, WWE discontinued brand-exclusive pay-per-views (PPV).
+On June 17, 2019, Clash of Champions was reinstated and all WWE titles available to Raw and SmackDown at the time, as well as 205 Live, were defended.
 These included the four championships on Raw—the Universal Championship, the Raw Women's Championship, the United States Championship, and the Raw Tag Team Championship—the four championships on SmackDown—the WWE Championship, the SmackDown Women's Championship, the Intercontinental Championship, and the SmackDown Tag Team Championship—205 Live's sole championship—the WWE Cruiserweight Championship—and the promotion's two non-exclusive titles—the WWE Women's Tag Team Championship and the 24/7 Championship.
 After the 2017 event was held in December, the 2019 event returned Clash of Champions to the September slot and it was held on September 15, 2019, at Spectrum Center in Charlotte, North Carolina.
+The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
+Tickets went on sale on June 21 through Ticketmaster.